Hello World with Python

 └── test_example.py

-file for installing dependencies via pip
+create a requirements.txt file for installing dependencies via pip.

-command will also generate a .projenrc.py
+The npx projen new command will also generate a .projenrc.py file which includes

 the definition of your project with any options you specified in the command